Toggle navigation Highcharts

 Just like in normal column charts, the Highcharts 3D plugin does allow to display a series of charts and to order these as desired using techniques like grouping and stacking.

 By default, grouping is true in Highcharts, displaying the columns next to each other, in Highcharts 3D this is still the same: the columns will be standing next to each other on the front row of your chart.
 By setting grouping to false, the columns will be placed behind each other in order of appearance.
-The default behavious is to place the columns without any spacing against each other, this can be modified by setting the groupZPadding option
+The default behaviour is to place the columns without any spacing against each other, this can be modified by setting the groupZPadding option

 plotOptions.column.groupZPadding: Spacing between columns on the z-axis.